 The holidays are a crucial time for ecommerce sellers.
-While providing positive customer experiences offer opportunities to build your brand, increase revenue, boost customer loyalty, and acquire new and repeat customers during any time of year, it’s especially appreciated during the hectic time surrounding the holidays.
+While providing positive customer experiences offers opportunities to build your brand, increase revenue, boost customer loyalty, and acquire new and repeat customers during any time of year, it’s especially appreciated during the hectic time surrounding the holidays.
 And top-of-the-line holiday shipping is one surefire way you can keep your customers satisfied.

-Everything you’ve done to build your business becomes critical during the holidays, when customers not only buy products for themselves, but for friends and family.
+Everything you’ve done to build your business becomes critical during the holiday season when customers not only buy products for themselves but for their friends and family too.
 Positive holiday experiences will help improve your bottom line in a way that will last far beyond the holiday season.

 With operations as the backbone of your shipping function—and therefore your entire ecommerce business—you need to evaluate your processes before the busy season.
 Optimizing your workspace layout, workflow, inventory, printing/packing materials, equipment, and staff for the holiday season can all help lower costs.